Super Lawyers

 Maryland Sex Abuse Lawsuits

-Who Can You Sue in Sexual Abuse Lawsuit?
+Who Can You Hold Liable in a Baltimore Sexual Abuse Lawsuit?

 EXAMPLE: Jane was sexually abused by her school guidance counselor John when Jane was a student at Acme Private School.
 Jane can bring a sexual abuse lawsuit against both John and Acme Private School.